-We have audited the accompanying consolidated balance sheet of Repay Holdings Corporation (a Delaware corporation) and subsidiaries (the "Company" or "Successor") as of December 31, 2019 and consolidated balance sheet of Hawk Parent Holdings, LLC ("Predecessor") as of December 31, 2018, the related consolidated statements operations, comprehensive income, changes in equity, and cash flows for the periods from July 11, 2019 to December 31, 2019 (Successor), January 1, 2019 to July 10, 2019 (Predecessor), and each of the two years in the period ended December 31, 2018 (Predecessor), and the related notes (collectively referred to as the "financial statements").
-In our opinion, the financial statements present fairly, in all material respects, the financial position of the Company as of December 31, 2019 and the results of its operations and its cash flows for the period from July 11, 2019 to December 31, 2019 and the financial position of the Predecessor as of December 31, 2018, and the results of its operations and its cash flows for the period from January 1, 2019 to July 10, 2019, and each of the two years in the period ended December 31, 2018, in conformity with accounting principles generally accepted in the United States of America.
+We have audited the accompanying consolidated balance sheet of Repay Holdings Corporation (a Delaware corporation) and subsidiaries (the "Company" or "Successor") as of December 31, 2019 and consolidated balance sheet of Hawk Parent Holdings LLC ("Predecessor") as of December 31, 2018, the related consolidated statements operations, comprehensive income, changes in equity, and cash flows for the periods from July 11, 2019 to December 31, 2019 (Successor), January 1, 2019 to July 10, 2019 (Predecessor), and the year ended December 31, 2018 (Predecessor), and the related notes (collectively referred to as the "financial statements").
+In our opinion, the financial statements present fairly, in all material respects, the financial position of the Company as of December 31, 2019 and the results of its operations and its cash flows for the period from July 11, 2019 to December 31, 2019 and the financial position of the Predecessor as of December 31, 2018, and the results of its operations and its cash flows for the period from January 1, 2019 to July 10, 2019, and the year ended December 31, 2018, in conformity with accounting principles generally accepted in the United States of America.